ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak19016/datasheet.md

 ##### Voltage Specifications

-The RAK19016 WisBlock 5~24 V Power Slot Module is suitable for external input voltage supply.
+The RAK19016 WisBlock 5~24&nbsp;V Power Slot Module is suitable for external input voltage supply.
 The nominal input operating voltage should be within the range shown in the following table.

 | **Minimum** | **Typical** | **Maximum** | **Unit** |
 | :---------: | :---------: | :---------: | :------: |